kahaani/TINY-in-Haskell/aboutTINY.md

 ==========

 More details in the book [Compiler Construction](http://www.cs.sjsu.edu/~louden/cmptext/).
-An simple implementation in C was provided by the author.
+An simple implementation in C was provided by the author ([here](https://github.com/Kahaani/loucomp-annotated)).

 ### Lexical